![]() |

 1. London to Paris by Eurostar

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats & free WiFi.
 Standard Premier & Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedure.
+More about Eurostar & check-in procedure.
 St Pancras station guide.
 Paris Gare du Nord station guide.
 How to cross Paris by metro or taxi.

 2. Paris to Zurich by TGV-Lyria

 All TGV-Lyria trains are now 320km/h (199 mph) double-deck TGV Duplex like the one shown below.
 TGV-Lyria trains have 3 classes: Standard class (2nd), standard premiere (1st class) and business premiere (1st class with hot meal & drinks included in the fare).
 There's a cafe-bar car selling drinks & snacks.
 There are power points for mobiles & laptops at all seats in all classes.
 Lyria is a consortium of the French and Swiss national railways.
-More information about TGV-Lyria.
+More about TGV-Lyria.
 Zurich HB station guide.

 3. Zurich to Zagreb by sleeper train Watch the video